cairo-book/cairo-book/src/ch99-04-00-L1-L2-messaging.md

     ) external override returns (bytes32);
 ```

 In `ex01SendMessageToL2`, we first construct the message (the payload).
 It is an array of `uint256`.
 Then we call `StarknetCore.sendMessageToL2`.
 The first parameter is the L2 contract.
-The second is the selector (or the hash of the signature of the function we cant to call on L2) and then the paylod.
-We had a fee to it as a `msg.value` because we need to pay the transaction on L2.
+The second is the selector (or the `sn_keccak` hash of the signature of the function we cant to call on L2) and then the paylod.
+We add a fee to it as a `msg.value` because we need to pay the transaction on L2.

 On Starknet side we have: